 Discover the vital role Pennsylvania played in assisting slaves in their journey to independence with numerous secret hideaways and sites along the Underground Railroad.

-Visitors will discover elements of our nation’s history with a visit to the Kennett Square Underground Railroad Center in Philadelphia.
-Imagine the journey taken by escapees, assisted by stationmasters who housed slaves, at the numerous stations and nearly 16 sites at this historic destination.
+Visitors will discover elements of our nation’s history with a visit to the Kennett Square Underground Railroad Center nearby Philadelphia.
+The Center aims to educate the public through exhibits, bus tours, lectures, and continuing research into local abolitionists.
+Imagine the journey taken by escapees, assisted by stationmasters who housed slaves, at the stations and sites at this historic destination.

 Did you know LeMoyne House is PA’s first National Historic Landmark of the Underground Railroad?
-Home of Dr. Francis Julius LeMoyne who made his home and other properties available to runaway slaves on their way to freedom, the LeMoyne House served as a place for escapees to seek much-needed refuge before traveling further north to Canada.
+The house belonged to Dr. Francis Julius LeMoyne, who made his home and other properties available to runaway slaves on their way to freedom.
+The LeMoyne House served as a place for escapees to seek much-needed refuge before traveling further north to Canada.

 Located in the heart of Amish Country, Stoltzfus Bed & Breakfast is a restored Victorian manor once used as an Underground Railroad safe house.
 Built in 1845 by Captain William Fassitt, this B&B was first used to entertain guests and throw lavish parties, yet weary runaway slaves would often rest here before continuing their trip for freedom.